 After a half-decade dealing with a chronic illness (ankylosing spondylitis) and unable to write, I did the only thing that made sense: start a gourmet oyster mushroom business out of my mom's basement.
 I'd never eaten oyster mushrooms before, but they looked fun.
 Plus the commute to the basement was manageable.

-I do everything from scratch: from lab work on petri dishes to cooking rye grain in a pressure cooker to soaking an entire bale of straw in my bathtub, I know the entire production process of growing and selling mushrooms.
-And since starting Prairie Oysters two years ago, I've sold to countless chefs and restaurants across Winnipeg and did a summer stint at one of the local farmers' markets.
+I made everything from scratch: from lab work on petri dishes to cooking rye grain in a pressure cooker to soaking an entire bale of straw in my bathtub, I figured out the entire production process of growing and selling mushrooms.
+And since starting Prairie Oysters in 2017, I've sold to countless chefs and restaurants across Winnipeg and did a summer stint at one of the local farmers' markets.
 I even got a two-page spread in the Winnipeg Free Press, the city's most-circulated newspaper.

 Mushrooms or Testicles?